Braulio Arellano Domínguez

-Braulio Arellano Domínguez (died 4 November 2009) was a Mexican drug trafficker who was one of the founders the Mexican criminal organization known as Los Zetas with other military men in the late 1990s.
+Braulio Arellano Domínguez (died 4 November 2009) was a Mexican drug trafficker who was one of the founders of the Mexican criminal organization known as Los Zetas with other military men in the late 1990s.

 He joined the Mexican Army in 1993, but deserted six years later in June 1999.
 He was later recruited by the Gulf Cartel to work as an enforcer for the drug trafficking organization's new muscle, Los Zetas.
 As one of the top leaders of the group, Arellano Domínguez commanded Los Zetas in the coastal state of Veracruz.
-While operating in the state, he reportedly met with the former state Governor Fidel Herrera Beltrán in at least two occasions.
+While operating in the state, he reportedly met with the former state Governor Fidel Herrera Beltrán on at least two occasions.
 Though the information has not been officially confirmed, the accusations against the politician persist.

 Following a gunfight with Mexican law enforcement in Soledad de Doblado, Veracruz on 3 November 2009, Arellano Domínguez died from gunshot wound complications.
 According to the Mexican Navy, the drug lord attempted to defend himself in the shootout with a golden pistol encrusted with diamonds.